LeCloutPanda/HeadlessNeXt/README.md

 2) Same thing as the Video Player one, but instead it does it for a user's Audio Stream
 3) Fixes the weird snapping behaviour that happens when using the Avatar Creator whilst moving the Headset and Hands around
 4) Makes all Scale Compensations on every user be set to 1 which prevents weird audio fall off issues and other oddities
+5) Fixes world crash bug on headless' that occurs when a person picks up a user with a tool tip

 ## Can I use these on my normal Neos client?